Niamtre: Demographics

 The followers of Niamtre are primarily found among the Pnar people of Meghalaya, particularly in the Jaintia Hills region.
 As per the 2011 census, there are 81,000 people in Meghalaya following the Niamtre religion.
 Their population has been declining.

 Recognition

 Niamtre is not recognised as a minority religion by the state or central government, though followers have been demanding it.
+In 2026, the community demanded to be included as a separate religion in the upcoming census.